pbloem/kgbench-data/README.md

  * [http://kgbench.info/dt#base64Image](http://kgbench.info/dt.ttl) An image encoded as a base64 string.
  * [http://kgbench.info/dt#base64Audio](http://kgbench.info/dt.ttl) An audio sequence encoded as a base64 string.
- * [http://kgbench.info/dt#base64Video](http://kgbench.info/dt.ttl) A video encoded as a base64String.
+ * [http://kgbench.info/dt#base64Video](http://kgbench.info/dt.ttl) A video encoded as a base64 string.

 In most cases this information is sufficient to correctly decode the byte-level information.
 To provide a fully unambiguous definition of how a literal should be decoded, it is necessary also to specify its MIME-type.
 This can be done by adding extra statements to the graph, but this is outside the scope of the `kgbench` project.